13 Animals That Never Sleep 🤯

 Fruit flies are among the animals that never sleep.
 The sleeping patterns of fruit flies have been shown to vary from fly to fly, according to research conducted by scientists.

-Some species of fly can function normally without sleep, while others require only four minutes of sleep every day to stay alive.
+Some fly species can function normally without sleep, while others require only four minutes of sleep every day to stay alive.

-Through an experiment, they also discovered that fruit flies deprived of sleep lasted the same amount of time as fruit flies who slept “normally.”
+Through an experiment, they also discovered that fruit flies deprived of sleep lasted the same time as those who slept “normally.”

 4. Alpine Swift